Patient Safety

 The College sometimes hears from patients who were unfortunately harmed during a physiotherapy appointment.
 They may have fallen during an exercise, been hurt by the application of a modality or other similar incidents.

-The patients will sometimes describe how they perceived the situation was poorly managed.
-The College finds that in many cases, the physiotherapist themselves did not have a plan to manage incidents, and there was no learning or continuous quality improvement after the event.
+Patients will sometimes describe how they perceived the situation was poorly managed.
+The College finds that in many cases, the physiotherapist did not have a plan to manage incidents, and there was no learning or continuous quality improvement after the event.

 Patient Safety Incident Management Plans